 Sunday, Travis Green was fired as head coach of the Vancouver Canucks, with veteran NHL mentor Bruce Boudreau his replacement.
 Assistant Coach Nolan Baumgartner was relieved of his duties as well.
 Scott Walker is a new Canucks assistant coach.

-The news of Canucks General Manager Jim Benning being fired came a bit later Sunday and also came as no surprise.
+The news of Vancouver Canucks General Manager Jim Benning being fired came a bit later Sunday and also came as no surprise.

 With about seven minutes remaining in Vancouver’s latest defeat, the Rogers Arena natives became restless.
 Booing began, as did the chants to “fire Benning”.
 It simply turned out to be prophetic.
 They got their wish, and Assistant GM John Weisbrod is out the door as well.